About Gum Disease Treatment

-About 80% of the population have some form of gum disease, also known as periodontal disease: periodontitis (advanced) and gingivitis (mild), so Martin Dentistry in Indianapolis and Fishers, IN, have become experts at ways to treat it.
+About 80% of the population have some form of gum disease, also known as periodontal disease: periodontitis (advanced) and gingivitis (mild), so Martin Dentistry in Indianapolis IN have many ways ways to treat it.
 Gum disease is an infection of the gums and bone that support teeth, which begins when plaque hardens into tartar (calculus) below the gum line.
 This irritates vulnerable soft tissues and infection can set in and spread quickly.
 Symptoms are so mild in the early phases that many patients don't recognize them: red, tender, swollen gums, bleeding when brushing teeth, and loose teeth.
 As the condition progresses, gums recede from teeth and pockets of bacteria form.
 The bacteria can destroy gum tissue and bone, causing tooth and bone loss, most of the time without any pain.
 General and cosmetic dentists, Drs.
 Martin, Martin, and Marshall offer many nonsurgical options for gum disease treatment.

 Gum/Periodontal Disease Reviews